-On behalf of members RFM will be taking part in a series of ongoing DfT Roundtable discussions.
+On behalf of members RFM is continuing to take part in a series of ongoing DfT Roundtable discussions.
 We are also in close contact with Dept for BEIS and DIT.
 Several questions have been posed by roundtable participants, including RFM, and DfT have committed to answering these as quickly as possible.
-Updates to all the questions/answers will be provided here (the latest update is from 13th Jan):
+Updates to all the questions/answers will be provided here (the latest update is from 5th Feb)

 A summary of the key issues for RFM members to consider and take action on are outlined below.

 1. IMPORTING AND EXPORTING GOODS FROM/TO THE EU

 The trade deal provides for no tariffs on goods imported from/exported to the EU provided that the agreed Rules of Origin criteria are met.
 That said, customs arrangements have changed from 1st January 2021 and the actions set out here Importing and Exporting from the EU will be required.

 Detailed information about the Rules of Origin have also now been published.